hackclub/blot/docs/DOCUMENTATION.md

 **Description:**
 Adjusts the density of points along the polylines according to a specified sample rate, effectively changing the resolution of the shape.
 This modification is applied directly to the provided array of polylines.
 The `resample` function is used to either increase or decrease the number of points along a polyline, based on the specified sample rate.
-This can be used to simplify complex shapes, prepare for smoothing operations, or achieve a more uniform appearance in rendered lines.

 **Example:**